zlagpacan/LOROF/spec/design/alu_iq/alu_iq.md

     - RESET VALUE: 2'h0
 - issue_dest_PR
     - indicate which Physical Register to writeback to
     - RESET VALUE: 6'h0
+- issue_ROB_index
+    - indicate which ROB index to set as complete
+    - RESET VALUE: 6'h0

 ### reg read req to PRF